 - Short range

 Overall, the Tippman TPX Pistol is accurate, light, and convenient in a pinch.
 I’d definitely recommend grabbing one—if you can deal with the pricetag, that is.
-They’re not exactly cheap.
+They’re not exactly cheap but it may be the best paintball pistol.

 These guns can be found at Wal-Mart, but don’t think that means they aren’t high quality.
 The Cronus is a good gun for beginners, or possibly intermediate players who are feeling a little frugal at the moment.

-Another cool thing about this gun is that despite its basic make it is highly customizable.
+Another cool thing about this gun is that despite its low price, it is highly customizable.

 Video: Overview of the Tippman Cronus Paintball Marker.

-Some users report that this gun jams from time to time.
+Some people report that this gun jams from time to time.
 If that happens, it usually means you aren’t cleaning it often enough, so do some maintenance after your next game!

 - Great price